Please find below answers to our most frequently asked questions.

 We make every effort to update you on wait times—our current estimated wait times are available online or by calling (425) 270-2991.
 If you feel your pet cannot wait to be seen, please visit the nearest emergency veterinary hospital.
 We recommend checking ER Vets of Western Washington’s Facebook page, which features the wait times for ER veterinary facilities.

-To save time checking in, feel free to print, fill out, and bring with you our Patient Registration form as well as our Emergency Treatment and CPR Authorization form.
 Filling out your forms in advance expedites the check-in process; however, pets are seen in the order of arrival.
 Thank you for your patience.

 PLEASE NOTE: If your pet is coughing, or if your puppy is vomiting/has diarrhea, please leave them in the car while checking in as these are potentially contagious to other pets.